This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Get a fixed-price Heatable quote →

-This guide was last updated in May 2026.
+This guide was last updated in July 2026.
 HeatScore ratings reflect our independent reviews.
 Prices and finance terms quoted are indicative and accurate at time of publishing.
 Always check the live quote tool for your exact figure before committing.
 We are not a credit broker, lender or installer.
-Heatable and BOXT handle quoting, finance and installation directly.
+Heatable and iHeat handle quoting, finance and installation directly.